 Is often referred to as the hormone of development or maturation.

-It stimulates the lining of the fallopian tubes so they provide nuturition for the ovum as it travels to the uterus for implantation.
+It stimulates the lining of the fallopian tubes so they provide nutrition for the ovum as it travels to the uterus for implantation.

-Increased progesterone levels in the post ovulation phase of the menstrual cycle causing enlargment in breast tissue – making them larger and firmer before your period.
+Increased progesterone levels in the post ovulation phase of the menstrual cycle causing enlargement in breast tissue – making them larger and firmer before your period.

-The increase in levels in progestorone after ovulation often causes many of the uncomfortable symptoms on PMS – go here for a guide on coping with PMS
+The increase in levels in progesterone after ovulation often causes many of the uncomfortable symptoms on PMS – go here for a guide on coping with PMS

-In the post ovulatory phase of the menstrual cycle, progestoerone makes cervial mucus thicker and stickier making a natural plug for the cervix.
+In the post ovulatory phase of the menstrual cycle, progesterone makes cervical mucus thicker and stickier making a natural plug for the cervix.
 This acts to seal the uterus and protect the possible embryo.

 Progesterone has other actions in the body including improved fat metabolism, increasing bone density, mood-elevation, and it can also act as a natural diuretic.
-Progestore helps prevent cancerous and benign breast and uterine changes.
+Progestogen helps prevent cancerous and benign breast and uterine changes.